Schärding

-Schärding ([ˈʃɛʁdɪŋ] | Bavarian name: Scharing) is a town in northern Austrian state of Upper Austria, the capital of the district of the same name, and a major port on the Inn River.
-Historically, it was owned by the Wittelsbach family, which reflects in the town's architecture.
+Schärding ([ˈʃɛʁdɪŋ] | Bavarian name: Scharing) is a town in the northern Austrian state of Upper Austria, the capital of the district of the same name, and a major port on the Inn River.
+Historically, it was owned by the Wittelsbach family, which is reflected in the town's architecture.

 As of 1 January 2021, it had a population of 5,216.

 History and features

-The Bavarian family Wittelsbach owned the town until 1779.
-Eyewitness Travel Austria guide describes Schärding's best feature is its central square, the north end of which sits the Silberzeile row of gabled-roof houses.
+The Bavarian Wittelsbach family owned the town until 1779.
+Eyewitness Travel Austria guide describes Schärding's best feature as its central square, at the north end of which sits the Silberzeile row of gabled-roof houses.
 Other features include the large Church of St. George.
-The castle is gone but in its gateway there is a local museum with religious sculptures and those by Johann Peter Schwanthaler.
+The castle is gone but in its gateway there is a local museum with religious sculptures including those by Johann Peter Schwanthaler.

 Geography

-The town sits at an altitude of 313 meters in height in Innviertel.
+The town sits at an altitude of 313 meters and is located in the Innviertel.
 It measures 4.1 kilometers from north to south, 1.9 km from west to east.
 The total area is 4.08 km².
-2.4 percent of the area is forested, 31.7 percent are used for agriculture.
+2.4 percent of the area is forested, 31.7 percent is used for agriculture.

 The Inn River forms the border with the neighboring German state of Bavaria.
 Directly opposite the town on the Bavarian side of the river is Neuhaus am Inn, which is accessible via two bridges.